weaveworld/Weaveworld/doc/doc-1-template.md

 The general form of `w:each` is the next:
 * The elements before the first item are the _headers_.
-* The first item is used as the _iterated pattern_.
+* First item is used as the _iterated pattern_.
-* The elements between the first and second items are used as _separators_.
+* Elements between the first and second items are used as _separators_.
-* The elements after the last elements are used as _footers_.
+* Elements after the last elements are used as _footers_.
 * An optional `w:else` can be used as replacement, if there's no iterable item at all.

 There's a shorthand version, where the w:each and the empty w:the is given by the same element, so that will be repeated.